munshka/Fake-News-Detection/README.md

 - **Model Evaluation**: The model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.
 This helps assess the model's effectiveness in distinguishing real news from fake news.

-## License

-This project is available under the MIT License.
-See the [LICENSE](LICENSE) file for details.